California Energy Code

 The California Energy Code (also titled Building Energy Efficiency Standards for Residential and Nonresidential Buildings), called simply Title 24 in industry, is the sixth section of the California Building Standards Code.
 The code was created by the California Building Standards Commission in 1978 in response to a legislative mandate to reduce California's energy consumption.
 These standards are updated periodically by the California Energy Commission.
 The code includes energy conservation standards applicable to most buildings throughout California.

+The code's purpose is to advance the state's energy policy, develop renewable energy sources and prepare for energy emergencies.
 A 2020 study found that the 1978 energy code successfully reduced energy consumption, and that the implementation of the policy passed a cost-benefit test.

 History

 California was the first state to implement minimum energy efficiency standards in 1974.
 It was the first to establish an energy regulation commission – the California Energy Commission.
 These regulations and codes have been in effect since 1974.
 California has the lowest per capita energy consumption in the US.